Towards Minimax Optimality of Model-based Robust Reinforcement Learning

 Notice that our analysis would easily account for an estimated reward (the hard part being handling the estimated transition model).
 This generative model framework, when we can only sample from the nominal kernel, is classic and appears for both non-robust and robust MDPs~\citep{agarwal2020model,panaganti2022robust,gheshlaghi2013minimax,xu2023improved}.
-In the robust case, it is especially relevant as an abstraction of ``sim-to-real'', the simulator giving access to the nominal kernel for learning a robust policy to be deployed in the real world (assumed to belong to the uncertainty set). \looseness=-1
+In the robust case, it is especially relevant as an abstraction of "sim-to-real", the simulator giving access to the nominal kernel for learning a robust policy to be deployed in the real world (assumed to belong to the uncertainty set).

 The question of how to solve RMDPs and the related computational complexity are complementary, but different from Theorems \ref{h4}and \ref{h3}.
-Indeed, an important point that differentiates us from \citet{panaganti2022sample} is the use of a \emph{robust optimisation oracle}.
+Indeed, an important point that differentiates us from \citep{panaganti2022sample} is the use of a \emph{robust optimization oracle}.
 In (model-based) sample complexity analysis, the goal is to determine the smallest sample size $N$ such that a planner executed in $\widehat{M}$ yields a near-optimal policy in the RMDP $M$.
-In order to decouple the statistical and computational aspects of planning with respect to an approximate model $\widehat{M}$, we will use an optimisation oracle that takes as input an (empirical) RMDP and returns a policy $\hat{\pi}$ that satisfies $\|\hat{Q}^* - \hat{Q}^{\hat{\pi}}\|_\infty \leq \epsilon_\text{opt}$.
+To decouple the statistical and computational aspects of planning with respect to an approximate model $\widehat{M}$, we will use an optimization oracle that takes as input an (empirical) RMDP and returns a policy $\hat{\pi}$ that satisfies $\|\hat{Q}^* - \hat{Q}^{\hat{\pi}}\|_\infty \leq \epsilon_\text{opt}$.
 Our final bound will depend on $\epsilon$, the error made from finite sample complexity, and $\epsilon_{\text {opt }}$.
-In practice, the error $\epsilon_{\text {opt }}$ is typically decreasing at a linear speed of $\gamma^k$ at the $k^\mathrm{th}$ iteration of the algorithm, as in classical MDPs because (optimal) Bellman operators are $\gamma$-contraction in both classic and robust settings when the robust kernel belongs to the simplex.
+In practice, the error $\epsilon_{\text {opt }}$ is typically decreasing at a linear speed of $\gamma^k$ at the $k^\mathrm{th}$ iteration of the algorithm, as in classical MDPs because (optimal) Bellman operators are $\gamma$-contraction in both classic and robust settings when robust kernel in assuming in the simplex.